ks982579/shawarma-db/README.md

 Basically, I am going to have to get friendly with the [std::fs](https://doc.rust-lang.org/std/fs/index.html) module in Rust.

 I used the [std::fs::create_dir_all()](https://doc.rust-lang.org/std/fs/fn.create_dir.html) function to create the directory. for the user's database.
+However, this method takes in a [std::path::Path](https://doc.rust-lang.org/std/path/struct.Path.html) struct as its parameter.
+One thing to note is difference between compile and run times.
+You use the `&` when creating a `$Path` because with the string literals the size is not known at compile time.
+So we just create a reference.

+I am also noticing the [std::io::Result](https://doc.rust-lang.org/std/io/type.Result.html) type that is used across IO operations and avoids wiring `io::Error`.

 The [File struct](https://doc.rust-lang.org/std/fs/struct.File.html) has many methods